E-commerce

 In summary

-E-commerce companies manage returns as a complete system: clear policy, request portal, reverse logistics, arbitration between exchange and refund, analysis of reasons, cost measurement, and continuous improvement of both product pages and operations.
-Returns are therefore not just a customer service issue.
-They are a meeting point between customer experience, margin, logistics, and retention.
-They are also a very strong reassurance factor before purchase for many online shoppers today, everywhere, at scale, daily, worldwide.
+E-commerce businesses manage returns as a complete system: clear policy, request portal, reverse logistics, arbitration between exchange and refund, analysis of reasons, measurement of costs, and continuous improvement of both product pages and operations.
+Returns are therefore not just a customer support issue.
+They are a meeting point between customer experience, margin, logistics, and loyalty.
+They are also a very strong reassurance factor before purchase for many online shoppers today, everywhere, at scale, every day, worldwide.

-Return reasons must feed back into product and content.
+• Return reasons must feed back into the product and content.

-The right KPIs connect cost, satisfaction, and repurchase.
+• The right KPIs connect cost, satisfaction, and repeat purchase.

 External sources